Get close to one of Japan's most active volcanoes

-Part of the Kirishima Kinkowan National Park , the 1,117-meter-high volcano frequently erupts, sending plumes of ash thousands of meters into the air.
+Part of the Kirishima-Kinkowan National Park , the 1,117-meter-high volcano frequently erupts, sending plumes of ash thousands of meters into the air.

-From there, you can catch the Sakurajima Island View Bus which departs eight times a day from Sakurajima port and stops at all major spots on the island.
+From there, you can catch the Sakurajima Island View Bus which departs 15 times a day from Sakurajima port and stops at all major spots on the island.
 Bikes can also be rented at the Sakurajima Visitors Center.

-Cycling is one of the best ways to see an eruption, and if you're lucky, you may also see dolphins playing in Kinko Bay while enjoying the sea breeze.
-At the halfway point of the round trip, make sure to stop by the buried shrine gate at Kurokami which shows the amount of lava ejected by the volcano during the major eruption in 1914.
+Cycling is one of the best ways to see an eruption, and if you're lucky, you may also see dolphins swimming in Kinko Bay while enjoying the sea breeze.
+At the halfway point of the round trip, make sure to stop by the almost-entirely buried shrine gate at Kurokami which shows the amount of lava ejected by the volcano during the major eruption in 1914.

 Giant radishes, tiny oranges